Design Rule Purpose

-This design rule is specific to offshore infrastructure and has a simple purpose: to ensure that options generated by Optioneer avoid land or shallow water.
-Offshore assets are exposed to higher risk when in shallow waters and should obviously avoid any land outcrop as it will be infeasible to install an on-land section.
+This design rule is specific to offshore infrastructure and ensure that options generated by Optioneer avoid land or shallow water.
+Offshore assets are exposed to higher risk when in shallow waters and should avoid any land outcrop as it will be infeasible to install an on-land section.

 This seemingly simple challenge for a human designer is actually surprisingly tricky from the perspective of Optioneer engine since not all sections of land are labelled and there is nothing preventing Optioneer to go there.
-This is particularly problematic in case of complex coastlines.
 The most versatile approach is to use the bathymetry dataset and set up a threshold of water depth above which the route is considered infeasible.

 The main issue is that landmass datasets often do not coincide with reality of what is happening at complex coastlines.
 Landmass data below was obtained from recognised public sources.